michael-cw/NIFI-GPSLogger-with-SSL/README.md

 - acc double precision accuracy
 - bat double precision battery percentage

 If your table has a different name, then modify in the **ConvertJSONToSQL** properties.
+Modify your database location path and name in the **DBCPConnectionPoolPostgreSQL** Controller Service.

 ## Create self-signed certificat
 sudo ./keytool -genkey -alias [server-alias] -keyalg RSA \